Hire Argentinian Developers Who Step In Fast

 Hire by Location

 Shared hours with North America make daily standups, pairing, and quick check-ins part of the normal flow.
+Argentina operates on UTC-3 year-round (no daylight saving time), which means the overlap with US East Coast teams stays consistent.
 Fewer delays mean fewer assumptions and less rework.

 Most developers in our Argentina network have joined midstream projects before.
 That familiarity with existing systems often shortens the path to meaningful contribution.

 English proficiency runs high, especially at senior levels.
-Expectations around deadlines, feedback, and accountability usually align well with U.S. product teams.
+Argentina ranks first in Latin America for English proficiency among software engineers, and expectations around deadlines, feedback, and accountability usually align well with U.S. product teams.

 You can add or reduce capacity as priorities shift, without restarting the hiring process or carrying unnecessary headcount.